yip-kl/dataflow_example/README.md

 ## Examples
 - Data streaming: Send data to Pub/Sub, then process them and import records to BigQuery
 - Windowed aggregation: Aggregate purchase value by users from Pub/Sub event stream
+- This doc from Google is a useful reference too https://cloud.google.com/pubsub/docs/stream-messages-dataflow

 ## How to execute this
 1. (Optional, for data_streaming only) Create a BQ table with definition stated in ```bq_table_def.json```